|

-To celebrate Black History Month, Education World presents five lesson plans -- plus links to dozens of other lessons in our archive!
+To celebrate Black History Month, Education World presents five lesson plans -- plus links to dozens of other lessons in our archive.
 These lessons help students put in perspective events such as the bus boycott in Montgomery, Alabama, and school integration in Little Rock, Arkansas.
 Also included are lessons that use census resources to teach about the growth of the African-American population and a rap about a long-ago inventor to inspire student-written raps about famous figures in Black History.
-Included: Plus: Links to a dozen more great Black History Month lessons on the Net!
+Plus: Links to a dozen more great Black History Month lessons on the Net.

-This year, we have five very special lessons to offer.
 Click each of the five lesson headlines below for a complete teaching resource.
 (Appropriate grade levels for each lesson appear in parentheses.)

 |